-Co-polymer sealant also resists mould.
-This ability makes it ideal for basements and other damp areas of the home where mould can grow.
+The co-polymer sealant also resists mould, and this ability makes it ideal for basements and other damp areas of the home where mould can grow.

 3) POLYURETHANE SEALANTS

-Common residential polyurethane sealants come in caulk tubes, and you can apply it with a caulk gun.
+Common residential polyurethane wall sealants come in caulk tubes, and you can apply them with a caulk gun.
 More advanced forms of polyurethane sealant exist as well.

 Polyurethane sealants provide extra value because they adhere to most surfaces, including wood, stone, concrete, metal, vinyl and plastic.
-They also act as an anti-corrosive, useful for protecting metals.
+They also act as an anti-corrosive, helpful in protecting metals.
 A variation of this sealant is also commonly used to coat hardwood floors.

 4) FLOORING SEALANTS

 Flooring sealants come in many forms, but most fall under two categories: sealant and finish.
 The sealant enters the pores of substances like wood, brick, cement and other porous materials to keep water from entering.
-The finish comes as an extra sealant, in the form of a thin film, to add a shiny and attractive layer to the surface.
+The finish comes as an extra sealant in a thin film to add a shiny and attractive layer to the surface.